Updated August 19, 2023

 In order to find loopholes in a system or a property, the best method is to employ a thief and find it out.
-In information technology, loopholes and weaknesses in a website is found out by companies by employing ethical hackers.
+In information technology, companies’ loopholes and weaknesses are found out by companies by employing ethical hackers.
 They are trained certified people with years of experience to detect loopholes so that companies can plug it soon and prevent huge loss in case of an unsuspected hacking or virus attack on a site.

-The severity of the cyber attacks can be gauged from the US White House action plan to spend $19 bn on cyber security initiatives, including educating consumers to use two-factor authentication.
-This follows recent hacking that compromised personal data of US citizens- in November, Federal authorities charged three men for intruding into systems of nine financial institutions including JP Morgan, Dow Jones, Scottrade and eTrade putting the data of 100 mn customers under risk.
+The severity of the cyber attacks can be gauged from the US White House action plan to spend $19 bn on cybersecurity initiatives, including educating consumers to use two-factor authentication.
+This follows recent hacking that compromised US citizens’ personal data- in November; Federal authorities charged three men for intruding into systems of nine financial institutions, including JP Morgan, Dow Jones, Scottrade and eTrade, putting the data of 100 mn customers under risk.

-A study by Ponemon Institute in 2014 showed that average cost of a data breach for the affected company is $3.5 mn
+A study by the Ponemon Institute in 2014 showed that the average cost of a data breach for the affected company is $3.5 mn.

-Many industry research and survey reports have indicated rising security breaches in websites and computer networks thereby increasing the opportunities for trained or licensed ethical hackers.
+Many industry research and survey reports have indicated rising security breaches in websites and computer networks, thereby increasing trained or licensed ethical hackers’ opportunities.

 How to become a Certified Ethical Hacker?

-Thereafter, it is better to go for earning additional certifications in Securty, CISSP or TICSA.
+Thereafter, it is better to go for earning additional certifications in Security, CISSP or TICSA.
 This will enable the person to get a position in information security.
 At this stage, it will be better to gain experience in penetration testing.
-Penetration test involves assessment of security of IT implementation done in an organization.
+A penetration test involves the assessment of the security of IT implementation is done in an organization.
 It is done with the objective of identifying the vulnerabilities present in the network.
 The areas that are vulnerable include servers, operating systems, wireless networks, mobile devices, service, configurations and applications.
 These tests can be done manually or by running automated programs.

 Apart from networking lessons, an ethical hacker should have knowledge of Unix/Linux commands and distributions, programming in C, LISP, Perl or Java.
 Knowledge of databases such as MySQL will also come in handy for ethical hackers.

-Apart from technical knowledge they also need have problem solving and people skills or social engineering.
+Apart from technical knowledge, they also need to have problem-solving and people skills or social engineering.
 They should get people to disclose their credentials, restart or shut down systems or execute files.

-There are five phases in ethical hacking- 1) Reconnaisance, 2) Gaining Access 3)Enumeration, 4) Maintaining Access and 5) lastly covering your tracks.
-Reconnaisance involves gathering information about an intended target of a malicious hack by probing the target system.
-The ports are scan to find weaknesses in the system and to find are vulnerabilities around the firewall and routers.
-Once it is detected the means to access the system can be worked out by the hacker.
+There are five phases in ethical hacking- 1) Reconnaissance, 2) Gaining Access, 3)Enumeration, 4) Maintaining Access and 5) lastly covering your tracks.
+Reconnaissance involves gathering information about an intended target of a malicious hack by probing the target system.
+The ports scan to find weaknesses in the system and find vulnerabilities around the firewall and routers.
+Once it is detected, the means to access the system can be worked out by the hacker.
 There are two types of reconnaissance- active and passive.

-Passive reconnaissance may have nothing to do with information security or IT systems but it could be knowledge about company routines- the times when employees arrive and leave.
-Or it could be internet protocol (IP) changes, naming conventions, hidden server or networks.
+Passive reconnaissance may have nothing to do with information security or IT systems, but it could be knowledge about company routines- the times when employees arrive and leave.
+Or it could be internet protocol (IP) changes, naming conventions, hidden servers, or networks.
 The hacker monitors the flow of data to see at what times transactions are taking place and the traffic routes.

 The enumeration or scanning phase involves examining the network based on information gathered during reconnaissance.
 The tools used are dialers, port scanners, network mappers, sweepers and vulnerability scanners.

 Maintaining access is vital to keep it for future use.
-Sometimes they maintain exclusive access through backdoors, Trojans, rootkits.
-The final stage is covering of tracks to avoid detection by security personnel.
-Certified Ethical Hacking (CEH) program covers these topics in detail and is tested by EC-Council before awarding certification which qualifies the candidate to take up challenging assignments in industry.
+Sometimes they maintain exclusive access through backdoors, Trojans, and rootkits.
+The final stage is covering tracks to avoid detection by security personnel.
+The certified Ethical Hacking (CEH) program covers these topics in detail and is tested by EC-Council before awarding certification, which qualifies the candidate to take up challenging assignments in the industry.

 The exam tests the knowledge and skills of candidates in the following areas-